NateOConnellPhD/double_helix_dist/README.md

                    norm_vals = c(4, 1.2), #vector of mean and sd for Normal dist (ignored if Norm=F)
                    chisq_vals = c(3,0 ), #vector of DF and non centrality for chi-sq (Ignored if Chisq=F)
-                   amp=0.015,  #amplitude of SIN wave to create double helix; adjusts height of strand freq=20, #frequency of SIN wave to create double helix; adjusts width of strands xlims= c(0,8), # vector of min and max x-values for distribution generation and plot ylims= c(-0.05, .5),  #vector of y limits for height of plot text="Biostatistics \nand Data Science",  #optional text to add to plot
+                   amp=0.015,  #amplitude of SIN wave to create double helix; adjusts height of strand freq=10, #frequency of SIN wave to create double helix; adjusts width of strands bp_density = 200, #how dense the base-pairs between strands appear (200 is default; higher = more dense) xlims= c(0,8), # vector of min and max x-values for distribution generation and plot ylims= c(-0.05, .5),  #vector of y limits for height of plot text="Biostatistics \nand Data Science",  #optional text to add to plot